Ty Deryn Y Mor – House of the Sea Bird

 Inside has a calm, airy and coastal feel.
 The kitchen and dining room have large glass doors and, with the sea stretching as far as the eye can see, it’s the jaw-dropping view which really feeds you here.
 The sitting room is hugely comfy if the weather turns – sit back and snuggle up in a comfy sofa with incredible sea views.
 Relax by the wood fire with books and games enough to while away the stormiest day watching the weather roll by.

-You won’t draw the blinds in the two spacious bedrooms, both with super comfy king sized beds, high ceilings and an individual touch in each for that palatial sleep.
-This beach house is so flexible – the master bedroom also an extra single bed and there is another single fold out bed in the other king sized bedroom area.
-Along with the double sofa bed downstairs this beachhouse embraces open plan living and can sleep 8.
+You won’t draw the blinds in the two spacious bedrooms, one with super comfy large beds, high ceilings and an individual touch in each for that palatial sleep.
+This beach house is so flexible for those who embrace open plan living – the master super king room has a sofa to recline on, the second bedroom has a king bed and a double bed.
+There is a double sofa bed downstairs – making a sleeps 4 flexible enough to now sleep 8.
 The bathroom is cute and sparkling and has a bath with a view!
 There is a shower room too on the ground floor with another lavatory.
-A handy outdoor shower for salty toes and the porch serves many functions as a boot store, wetsuit and dog-drying area.
+The porch serves many functions as a boot store, wetsuit and dog-drying area.

-There’s a hidden treat too.
-A beach bolthole right next to the house can sleep a further four guests with its own facilities and can be booked as an extra space with the house.
+Next to the house is an annex that can sleep a further four guests with its own facilities and may be able to be booked as an extra space with the house.
+This is upon request only.
 Tons of space, so the house and beach bolthole can then sleep 12 in total.
 This is a flexible beach bolthole and has so much to offer those who love relaxed living.

 The sea views are even better from the decking and the lawn is safe for children to charge around on; beyond it the cliffs drop down to the sea.
 A secret path leads from the lawn area down to sandy Borthwen beach – very handy for a quick clamour up after a swim for a hot shower.